 It was alleged Michael Eskander pursued legal action against Hayson for the recovery of over $300,000 in the Victorian Supreme Court.
-He was a vocal crusader against the advertising restrictions imposed on bookies from other states form advertising in Victoria and New South Wales.
+He was a vocal crusader against the advertising restrictions imposed on bookies from other states from advertising in Victoria and New South Wales.

-The ban was lifted in 2008 by Victoria 's racing minister Rob Hull, and Kevin Green the NSW Minister for Gaming and Racing.
+The ban was lifted in 2008 by Victoria's racing Minister Rob Hull and Kevin Green the NSW Minister for Gaming and Racing.
 This brought back the prospect of sponsorship for major events along with huge sums of money into the industry.

 Michael Eskander was recently in the firing line by Racing NSW, where an inquiry into a verbal altercation with fellow rails bookmaker Robbie Waterhouse resulted in a fine of $5000 imposed on him.
-Michael Eskander was aledgely charged with misconduct that was detrimental to the image of racing.
+Michael Eskander was allegedly charged with misconduct that was detrimental to the image of racing.

 He pleaded guilty of confronting Waterhouse in an aggressive manner during the fifth and ninth race of the day.
 He was fined $2500 and was suspended for 12 months on condition that he did not breach the rules within the specified period.